clabonte/CodePrimer/doc/bundle/Overview.md

 # CodePrimer Process Modeling
 Once the data model is established, the next step required to define a software-based business is the data processing model.
 The processing model defines the **set of components that will interact together in order to accomplish various business goals**.

 Although CodePrimer can generate any artifact, its initial implementation is taking **an opinionated view on how processing should be defined and structured**.
-It lies somewhere between the *monolithic* and *micro service* trends by liberally borrowing from each into an **approach called Business Bundle**.
+It lies somewhere between the *monolithic* and *microservices* trends by liberally borrowing from each into an **approach called Business Bundle**.

 ## Business Bundle
 A *Business Bundle* is a set of components interacting together in predictable ways with clear boundaries in order to easily model and implement a business process using the following patterns: